neuroretransmit/model-of-malevolence/README.md

 # model-of-malevolence
 Experiments in thinking like a bad guy.
-Specifics reduced as is common in system design to reduce locking into means/methods except where necessary.
+Specifics reduced to reduce locking into means/methods except where possible.

 **Theoretical protocol vulnerability, scenario, etc. - none of this exists (or maybe it does and you should find it).
 This was an idea I had implementing the QUIC protocol in an out-of-tree kernel module**